On ultrafilter extensions of first-order models and ultrafilter interpretations: Ultrafilter interpretations

 \begin{proof} Immediate from Lemma~\ref{e-E-relations} since $\wt{R}\subseteq R^*$ for all relations~$R$. \end{proof}

-Now we are going to establish two remaining main results of this section, Theorems \ref{e-and-E하s-ultraextensions} and~\ref{e-and-E-topology}.
-The first of them characterizes generalized models such that their $e$- and $E$-images are ultraextensions of ordinary models, while the second one characterizes ordinary models that are the $e$- and $E$-images of generalized models.
+Now we are going to establish two remaining main results of this section, Theorems \ref{e-and-E-as-ultraextensions} and~\ref{e-and-E-topology}.
+The first of them characterizes ultrafilter models such that their $e$- and $E$-images are ultraextensions of ordinary models, while the second one characterizes ordinary models that are the $e$- and $E$-images of ultrafilter models.
 Before this we prove two more auxiliary lemmas, which actually follow from the previously stated facts.

-\begin{lemma} Let $\mathfrak A$ be a~generalized model with a~pseudo-principal interpretation of functional symbols, and $\mathfrak B$ the generalized model with a~principal interpretation of functional symbols constructed from $\mathfrak A$ as in Corollary~\ref{principalfunc}.
+\begin{lemma} Let $\mathfrak A$ be an ultrafilter model with a~pseudo-principal interpretation of functional symbols, and $\mathfrak B$ the ultrafilter model with a~principal interpretation of functional symbols constructed from $\mathfrak A$ as in Corollary~\ref{principalfunc}.
 Then $e(\mathfrak A)=e(\mathfrak B)$. \end{lemma}

 \begin{proof} Let $\imath$ and $\jmath$ be the interpretations in $\mathfrak A$ and~$\mathfrak B$, respectively.
 If $F$~is a~functional symbol, then the operations $e(\imath(F))$ and $e(\jmath(F))$ are right continuous w.r.t.~principal ultrafilters.
 Therefore, by Lemma~\ref{uniqueness-of-right-cont}, in order to show that they coincide, it suffices to verify that they coincide on principal ultrafilters.